-Post period events that provide additional information about the Company's financial position at the end of reporting period (adjusting events) are reflected in the interim consolidated financial statements.
-Post period events that are non-adjusting events are disclosed in the notes to interim consolidated financial statements when material.
+Post year-end events that provide additional information about the Company's financial position at the end of reporting year (adjusting events) are reflected in the consolidated financial statements.
+Post year-end events that are non-adjusting events are disclosed in the notes to consolidated financial statements when material.